qdm12/gluetun-wiki/setup/advanced/ipv6.md

 # IPv6

-**Warning**: IPv6 is an experimental feature in docker, I haven't done a through test to make sure there is no IP/DNS leaking in "IPv6 + Gluetun" configuration.
+⚠️ IPv6 is an experimental Docker feature, no thorough test was done to ensure there is no IP/DNS leak with Gluetun configured with IPv6.
+Feel free to create an issue or pull request if you have some testing done and can confirm.

 ## Setup

-1. On docker host, edit `/etc/docker/daemon.json` (If file doesn't exist, create the file), fill the file with following texts
+1. On your Docker host, edit and create if needed `/etc/docker/daemon.json` with the following JSON key-value pairs:

     ```json
     {